Recognition101/qsp/README.md

 Each command consists of a name (for reference by Panel UI buttons' `command` property), a list of arguments (identical in structure to Panel UI button `arguments`), and a `runner` which describes the CLI binary to run (and its arguments).

 The `runner` is a list of strings.
 The first represents the binary name (ex: `"ls"`), and all following strings represent arguments passed to that binary.
 Each string can contain substitutions with a similar replacement syntax as the Panel UI - for example, `${replace}` is replaced with the value of the argument whose key is `replace`.
+It supports a different set of string transform functions:

+1. `${relativePath:x}` - assumes `x` is a path or URL, and converts it to a path that must be within the current working directory.

 ## Full CLI Command Example